ek775/Pediatric_Pneumonia_CXR_CNN/README.md

 ## Business Problem

-Detecting illness and lower the death rate.
+Detecting illness and decrease time for interpretation of chest x-rays.
 Utilizing "human in the loop" both machine learning and human analyze on the same x-ray images.
 Speed up the diagnosis with limited resources, without sacrificing accuracy/safety.

 ## Data

-Mendeley, over 5000+ x-ray images of pateints analyzed
+Mendeley, over 5000+ x-ray images of patients analyzed

 ## Methods

-Load images, generator to convert into grayscale.
-Create both binary and multi class models to detect the illness.
-Predict if ill or healhty.
+Load images, generator to convert into pixel values.
+Create both binary and multi class models to detect the illness and classify.
+Models were tuned based on their validation performance.
+An AWS EC2 server was used to assist in computations for modeling.
+Returns probabilities of each type of pneumonia to assist in diagnosis.

-## Limitation
+## Limitations

-Additional resouce such as computational power would have allowed us to train models faster and more diverse hyperparameters to maximize our scores.
+Additional resouces such as computational power would have allowed us to train models faster and assess more diverse hyperparameters to maximize our model performance.

 ## Conclusions